-- You may have to edit the AR tracking launch files if you use a different-sized AR tag. - Make sure to always source devel/setup.bash. - A big part of this lab is getting you to explore lower-level control and compare different methods intelligently.
+- You may have to edit the AR tracking launch files if you're not using a standard wooden AR tag from the lab (those should already be on the lab desks). - Make sure to always source devel/setup.bash.

+• A big part of this lab is getting you to explore lower-level control and compare different methods intelligently.
 Tuning controllers takes a very long time, especially for systems this complex, so remember that your output doesn't have to be perfect if you discuss its flaws intelligently.
+However, even moreso than the 106A labs, we will emphasize good quality results (we will watch the video demo).

-3.8 Common Problems
+3.7 Common Problems